-When you register to curl, make sure to register for one of the clinics for New Curlers.
+After you have registered for a curling membership, make sure to register for one of the clinics for New Curlers.
 This will provide you with enough instruction to allow you to start playing in the league(s) of your choice.